Sdcrouse/careers-opening-the-line-of-communication/README.md

 Sending out emails that receive responses can take some trial and error.
 Even if you follow all the suggestions to a T, not everyone will agree to grab a coffee, or even respond to your message.
 Remember, it’s like a sales funnel.
 And out of all the people you contact, only a certain percentage will say “yes”.
 (Which is why it’s important to reach out to as many people as possible!)

 However, for those who do say “yes”, you just landed yourself an informal meeting.
 And the forthcoming Interviewing unit will discuss what you must do before, during, and after the meeting.

-<p class='util--hide'>View <a href='https://learn.co/lessons/careers-opening-the-line-of-communication'>Opening The Line Of Communication</a> on Learn.co and start learning to code for free.</p>